habibamahmoud/Instabug_FE_Intern_Task/README.md

 > Automation testion using Cypress:

 1. Enter an email address that doesn’t exist in the login list

         Enter any password

         Click on the login button
         Validate that the errormessage ‘you email and/or password are incorrect’ shows

 2. Enter an email address that exists in the login list

         Enter any wrong password

         Click on the login button

-    Validate that the errormessage ‘you email and/or password are incorrect’ shows
+        Validate that the error message ‘you email and/or password are incorrect’ shows

 3. Enter an email address that exists in the login list

         Enter the right password

         Click on login button

         Validate that the browser will redirect to the welcome page

 4. Enter not a valid email address ‘dddd’

         Un-focus the textbox

         Validate that the red validation message will appear

         Validate that the textbox border will be red

 5. Enter a right email and password

         Click login button